CS3219-AY2324S1-G04/peerprep_editor_service/README.md

 ### Docs Service

-- A service that handles that provides document setup and teardown based on room creation and deletion events from the Room Service MQ.
+- A service that provides document setup and teardown based on room creation and deletion events from the Room Service MQ.
 - **Setup**: Insertion of question code template.
 - **Teardown**: Publishes room deletion message to Editor Service instances through Redis and clears the document data from Redis.
 - **Document Retrieval**: Provides a REST API endpoint for other services to retrieve document data.